Are you pregnant and wondering whether you need to change up your skin care routine?

 It contains no parabens, artificial dyes or fragrances, and is made with natural and organic ingredients so you feel good putting it on your skin.
-It is also vegan friendly and never tested on animals.
+It is also vegan-friendly and never tested on animals.

 It’s gentle enough for twice-daily use on the most sensitive of skin, and if you’re not happy, there’s no risk because this eye cream comes with a 30-day money back guarantee.

-My top pick is Glow Organics Belly Butter.
+Our top pick is Glow Organics Belly Butter.
 Every pregnant mama needs a good, high-quality body butter to help ease discomforts related to abdominal skin stretching and help minimize stretch marks.

-This product is organic, hypoallergenic, paraben free, and developed specifically with the pregnant woman in mind — which is why it’s the perfect pregnancy skin care product that every mama should have in her skin care arsenal.
+This product is organic, hypoallergenic, paraben free, and developed specifically with the pregnant woman in mind — which is why it’s the perfect pregnancy skin care product that every mama should have in her skincare arsenal.